 No church is perfect.
-Each has clinics that I like and dislike.
+Each has things that I like and dislike like with Cape Canaveral Rat Removal.
 I especially like people who exercise the open communion meaning all are welcome to participate.
 What I miss is the altar call.
 Granted, when I was a child listening to all six verses of a hymn waiting for somebody to come forward so we could end felt like forever.

 We have gotten contemporary music and denominations to accommodate every taste of styles people are drawn to.
 What’s missing is the invitation to get a connection with the savior we worship.

 When I was five, my father asked if I wanted to go down the aisle.
 I didn’t understand what that meant at the moment.
 I thought we were going to see Gilligan.
 When we got to the front, the woman next to me was crying.
 She stated they were happy tears.
 I didn’t know that either.